Qiskit/qiskit-neko/README.md

 This repository contains integration tests for Qiskit.
-These tests are used for primarily for two purposes as backwards compatibility testing for Qiskit to validate that changes proposed to any Qiskit project do not break functionality from previous release and to validate that functionality works as expected with different providers.
+These tests are used primarily for two purposes: as backwards compatibility testing for Qiskit to validate that changes proposed to any Qiskit project do not break functionality from previous release and to validate that functionality works as expected with different providers.
 A provider in Qiskit is a package that